psas/gps/README.markdown

 ### C Code

 The C code has been tested with the data logged by KD7LMO.
-[Original Site](http://www.kd7lmo.net/ground_gnuradio_ota.html)//[Mirror](http://ad7zj.net/kd7lmo/ground_gnuradio_ota.html) More info is below:
+[Original Site](http://www.kd7lmo.net/ground_gnuradio_ota.html) // [Mirror](http://ad7zj.net/kd7lmo/ground_gnuradio_ota.html).
+More info about the data is below:

 The input format is that used by KD7LMO for OTA GPS captures in 2005.
 KD7LMO's data is: